Edgarkimbugwe/luga-talk/README.md

 ## Project Goals

-At Luga|Talk, we aim to celebrate and promote the Luganda language and Ugandan culture through engaging content and a vibrant community.
+At LuGa|Talk, we aim to celebrate and promote the Luganda language and Ugandan culture through engaging content and a vibrant community.
 Our goals reflect the aspirations of our project, our users, and the site owners, ensuring a comprehensive and enriching experience for everyone involved.

 - Increase awareness and appreciation of Luganda globally by providing resources for learning and improving the language skills.
 - Highlight Buganda's cultural practices and traditions through shared stories, music, and other expressions unique to Buganda.